 What kind of training does a nurse practitioner have?

 Nurse practitioners receive extensive formal educations as well as clinical training.
 All NPs must complete a master’s or doctoral degree.
 In addition to a formal education, NPs must receive advanced clinical training and national certification.
 Moreover, NPs must undergo clinical outcome evaluations and periodic peer review and must adhere to a code for ethical practices.
+With all of this training, you should feel comfortable enough to trust a nurse practitioner!

 Can a nurse practitioner work independently?